mars0i/free/README.md

 ### To run in Clojure:

 You can use `lein repl` but you need additional arguments to specify scalar or matrix mode.
-Note that the plus signs in the commands below are essential.
-They tell Clojure to merge the default profile into the specified profile, "dev-scalar" or "dev-matrix", which are specified after the `:profiles` keyword in project.clj.
+There are unix shell scripts in the directory src/scripts that collect the relevant arguments, if you're using OS X or Linux or another unix.
+For Windows, take a look at the contents of the scripts and a script's last line.
+In a unix:

 #### scalar mode

-    lein with-profile +dev-scalar repl
+    ./src/scripts/matclj

 #### matrix mode

-    lein with-profile +dev-matrix repl
+    ./src/scripts/scalclj

 ### To run in Clojurescript:

-You an delete `rlwrap` below if you don't have that utility installed.
-(rlwrap gives you history in the repl prompt.)

-    rlwrap lein with-profile dev-scalar figwheel
+If you're in Windows, see the note above.
+In OS X, Linux, or another unix, run this script:

+    ./src/scripts/scalcljs

+If you get an error about rlwrap, either install rlwrap or execute use the last line of the script in a shell without the word "rlwrap". rlwrap provides command history for the Clojure repl prompt, so it's not essential.

+To build a version that can be installed on the web, for example, use:

+    ./src/scripts/scalcljs-build

+This will put the files that make up the application in resources/public and resources/public/css.

-As noted above, there is also a constrained version of the model ready to run on the web here: https://github.com/mars0i/free .
+As noted above, there is also a constrained Clojurescript version of the model ready to run on the web here: https://github.com/mars0i/free .